ireaneus/CDI/docs/NTSurvey/NTSurveyS17AssignmentPt2.md

 > 19 So the angel swung his sickle to the earth and gathered the clusters from the vine of the earth, and threw them into the great wine press of the wrath of God.
 > 20 And the wine press was trodden outside the city, and blood came out from the wine press, up to the horses’ bridles, for a distance of two hundred miles.

+**Revelation 14 Summary**

+***In Chapter 14, John*** sees the Lamb standing on Mount Zion with 144,000 who bear His name and the Father’s name on their foreheads, singing a new song before God’s throne (*vv.
+1–5*).
+Three angels then proclaim messages to the world: the first calls all to fear God and worship Him; the second announces the fall of Babylon; the third warns that anyone who worships the beast or receives its mark will face God’s wrath (*vv.
+6–11*).
+A call for the perseverance of the saints follows, blessing those who die in the Lord (*vv.
+12–13*).
+John then sees two harvests: one like a Son of Man reaping the earth, and another in which grapes are gathered and thrown into the winepress of God’s wrath (*vv.
+14–20*).

+***Christ is presented as*** the Lamb who stands with His redeemed on Mount Zion and the one like a Son of Man who executes God’s final harvest (*vv.
+1, 14–16*).

+***Believers should*** worship God alone, persevere in faithfulness, resist the beast’s system, and remain steadfast in hope even unto death (*vv.
+7, 12–13*).

 ## Revelation 15

 **A Scene of Heaven** *(15:1-8)*